hexpm/hexpm/lib/hexpm_web/templates/docs/trusted_publishers.html.md

   -H "authorization: KEY"
 ```

 A package may have multiple publishers (for example several workflows or repositories).
-The same GitHub repository and workflow may be attached to several packages as separate rows, which covers monorepos.
+The same GitHub repository and workflow may be attached to several packages as separate rows, which covers monorepos that release several packages from one repository.
+When a single workflow run publishes several packages, mint once per package and request a fresh OIDC token for each mint, because an OIDC token can only be minted once.

 ### GitHub Actions workflow